Truth or Consequences, New Mexico: Arts and culture

 The Sierra County Arts Council oversees Truth or Consequences and supports cultural and artistic diversity for county residents.
 It presents public lectures, sponsors events and murals as well as miscellaneous performances.

-Notable artists who live and work in Truth or Consequences include the painter Delmas Howe who was called, in 1990, by the art writer Edward Lucie-Smith "probably America's best known 'gay artist'—in the sense that he is the best-known artist who puts homosexual feeling at the very center of his work."
+Notable artists who live and work in Truth or Consequences include the painter Delmas Howe, who was called, in 1990, by the art writer Edward Lucie-Smith "probably America's best known 'gay artist'—in the sense that he is the best-known artist who puts homosexual feeling at the very center of his work."

 Truth or Consequences has several art galleries, including The Center Gallery, Snakestone Studios, Truth or Consequences Contemporary, Artist Abbey, Xochi's Bookstore and Gallery, among others.
 Although located over 200 miles from Santa Fe, the town is considered an art-centric hub in New Mexico, and includes a periodic "Art Hop" built around Main Street and the historical hot springs district.

 Truth or Consequences is the home of Mary's Little Remnant, a Catholic Sedevacantist group.

 Media

 Truth or Consequences is primarily served by GPK Media LLC, a local company that provides news and community information for Sierra County.
-The company publishes the Sierra County Sentinel, the county’s primary newspaper and owns KCHS 1400 AM, a local radio station.
+The company publishes the Sierra County Sentinel, the county’s primary newspaper, and it owns KCHS 1400 AM, a local radio station.

 Truth or Consequences has increasingly attracted film and television productions as part of New Mexico’s statewide film industry expansion.
 The city and surrounding Sierra County have benefited from the state’s film production tax credit, which provides additional incentives for projects outside major urban centers.
 Recent productions have brought employment opportunities and economic activity to the area, including the use of local businesses and services.
 Productions that have filmed in the city of Truth or Consequences include: Eddington (2025), Being Rose (2017), and Mad Love (1995).

 The city's 1950 name change was sold by some town leaders as a way to bring publicity, tourists, jobs, and industry to the area.
 Commentators have since noted that publicity without substantive change was the result, with the majority of the town’s appearances in wider media being inclusion as a setting with an interesting name.
 An example of media that shows this effect is the 1997 American neo-noir film Truth or Consequences, N.M. directed by and starring Kiefer Sutherland, Vincent Gallo, and Rod Steiger.
-The city was also the billed hometown of 'Cactus Jack', one of three notable ring personalities of professional wrestler Mick Foley.

 Television station KKAB channel 12 is licensed to Truth or Consequences.
-It signed on in September 2025 making it the first full powered television service in the area.
+It signed on in September 2025, making it the first full-powered television service in the area.